Can We Move Bathroom Fixtures When We Remodel?

 Now that the old stuff has been removed or restored, you'll want to think about updates.
 Hopefully the largest portion of your budget can be reserved for this step since it's the most fun but also the most expensive part of the process.
 For a small bathroom, it's a good idea to replace a cumbersome vanity with a pedestal sink to generate some additional space.
 But for master bathrooms, you may want to think about a his-and-her sink in order to show off the space you already possess.
 Next, think about flooring.
 Carpet and linoleum are pretty standard renovations, but tile has become a trendier fashion statement due to its sharp look and easy maintenance, though it may be cold to the toes in winter.
 But if you have the money, why not invest in some luxury items: radiant floors to keep things warm or a Jacuzzi to heat up the romance.
 And don't forget your lighting.
 Brass items have gone by the wayside, but silver, copper, or plated metal are becoming all the rage.
 Or how about wall sconces or a skylight for a more natural look.

 As you can see, to remodel a bathroom involves a lot of different areas of construction, from demolition to restoration, repair to reinstallation, plumbing to flooring, drywall to bathroom fixtures.
-So as with any remodeling project, it's wise to hire a professional contractor who can handle the whole thing in terms of blueprint, design, and construction.
+So as with any remodeling project, it's wise to hire a remodeling contractor who can handle the whole thing in terms of blueprint, design, and construction.
 Plus, these professionals can even take on the frustrating task of subcontracting other experts to finish any individual, specialty jobs if necessary.